Grand Veterans Handicap Chase Preview, Tips, Runners & Trends

 Grand Veterans Handicap Chase Trainer Statistics

-The leading trainer in the Grand Veterans Handicap Chase over the last 20 renewals is Ben Haslam, who has won the race two times, with those two winners coming from Jerrysback (2022) and Ilikedwayurthinkin (2025).
+The leading trainer in the Grand Veterans Handicap Chase over the last 20 renewals is Ben Haslam, who has won the race twice, with those two winners coming from Jerrysback (2022) and Ilikedwayurthinkin (2025).

 Here are some of the top Grand Veterans Handicap Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):